 KRONOS QUARTET PREMIERES GLORIOUS MAHALIA AT CARNEGIE HALL

 Kronos Quartet and Carnegie Hall commissioned Glorious Mahalia from Stacy.
 This piece delves into audio recordings of gospel singer Mahalia Jackson conversing with oral historian/WFMT radio host Studs Terkel.
-The piece will premiere in Zankel Hall on 1/19/18.
+The piece premiered in Zankel Hall on 1/19/18.
 For more information, click here.

 2018 BARLOW PRIZE WINNER